stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/database/databases/index.md

     - name: createMode
       value: string
       description: Query parameter allowing support for different modes of resource creation.
-Possible values include: - `errorIfExists`: Throws an error if you try to create a resource that already exists. - `orReplace`: Automatically replaces the existing resource with the current one. - `ifNotExists`: Creates a new resource when an alter is requested for a non-existent resource. (enum: [errorIfExists, orReplace, ifNotExists], example: ifNotExists, default: errorIfExists)
+Possible values include: - `errorIfExists`: Throws an error if you try to create a resource that already exists. - `orReplace`: Automatically replaces the existing resource with the current one. - `ifNotExists`: Creates a new resource when an alter is requested for a non-existent resource.
     - name: kind
       value: string
       description: Type of database to create.
 Currently, Snowflake supports only `transient` and `permanent` (also represented by the empty string).